fminiati/apecode/README.md

                            const Real a_doppler_shift,
                            const bool a_cont_emission,
                            const bool a_line_emission,
-                           const Real a_kernel_tolerance) const;
+                           const Real a_kernel_tolerance,
+                           Args&&... a_args) const;

+where Profile is a template template parameter with the following minimal structure:

+    template <typename Shape, typename Broadening, bool PseudoContBrd=false> struct Profile {
+        static inline Real tail_integral(const Real a_x) { return Shape::tail_integral(a_x); }
+        static inline Real fwhm(const Real a_t, const Real a_m, const Real a_e) { return Broadening::fwhm(a_t, a_m, a_e); }
+    };

-Here Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the full-width-at-half-maximum.
+Util.h contains a template struct named LineProfile with exactly the above implementation which is used by the first Aped's API to invoke the second.
+In the above Profile object, Shape is a template parameter which takes as argument an object containing (at least) a function "tail_integral(const Real x)" that returns the integral of the line shape from the line centre to x, the signed distance therefrom normalised to half the full-width-at-half-maximum.
 For example, for a Gaussian shape we have use the following object: